AnAllergyToAnalogy/ERC721/README.md

 # ERC721
 ERC-721 Token based on non-finalised standard found [here](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md).

 The "standard" directory contains interfaces for relevant standards.

 ERC271Token.sol adheres to only the most basic of the standards, that being in ERC721.sol.
+It is fully scalable, but tokens have no metadata.